VanessaTsang888/investment-calculator/README.md

 - `git clone` the repository
 - Navigate to the directory
 - Open file 'calculator.ts', navigate to lines 108 to 111 and for each property add in your input data (over mine) with a comma at the end.
 Save the file.
-- In your command line (Windows) or terminal (MacOS) run this command script `tsc calculator.ts` as this will compile the TypeScript file to a JavaScript file.
+- In your command line (Windows) or terminal (MacOS) run this command script `tsc calculator.ts` as this will compile the TypeScript file in to a JavaScript file.
 - Now run this command `node calculator.js` to run the file (at runtime) and output the results/data.

 ## Dependencies